1 Chronicles 13 – King David Brings the Ark of the Covenant to Jerusalem

 i.
 “There it was expressly ordained that the Ark should be carried on the shoulders of the priests, because the cause of God must proceed through the world by the means of consecrated men, rather than by mechanical instrumentality.”
 (Meyer)

 ii.
 We can imagine what these men thought.
 “Look – we have a new cart for the ark of God.
-God will be very pleased at our fancy new cart.”
+God will be very pleased with our fancy new cart.”
 They thought that a new technology or luxury could cover over their ignorant disobedience.

 iii.
 “The long neglect of the Ark may have rendered these men unfamiliar with the very explicit commands concerning the method of its removal.
-Or they may have grown careless at to the importance of attending to such details.”
+Or they may have grown careless as to the importance of attending to such details.”
 (Morgan)

 iv.
 The Philistines transported the ark on a cart in 1 Samuel 6:10-11.
 They got away with it because they were Philistines, but God expected more from His people.
 Israel was to take their example from God’s Word, not from the innovations of the Philistines.
 “Israel got into difficulties because they failed to recognize that worship of the true God meant they could no longer simply follow contemporary pagan practices.”
 (Selman)